Alcohol during pregnancy and breastfeeding

 - affect how the baby’s brain and spinal cord develops

 When you drink, the concentration of alcohol in your blood and breastmilk is the same.
+A baby’s brain keeps developing after it is born.
+This means an infant’s brain is more sensitive to damage from alcohol than an adult brain.

 How to stop drinking